hicat-tech/Documentation/docs/index.md

 We've also placed a mpu6050 6-axie accelerometer on Livera, this would help in case of self-balance vehicle, there is 3 I/O port been connected MCU(32u4), there are I2C(D2:SDA,D3:SCL) and interrupt(D7)

+__Design file:__ The Robot kit's Laser cut Acrylic CAD file contains the `dimensions of LIVERA`, you could use it to build your custom case for Livera.
+Links [here](https://github.com/hicat-tech/Livera-Design-file/tree/master/livera%20robot%20laser%20cut%20sourcefile).

 __Livera Hardware Architecture:__
 ![Image](/img/LiveraHwArchi001.jpg)
 __Arduino(MCU) I/O Pin Indicate:__